Cécile McLorin Salvant: Book of Ayres

 I gravitate towards forgotten songs, early or maligned instruments, and languages and performance styles on the brink of extinction.
 I bring this process of excavation into my own writing, blending old and new, exploring language and mythology.
 I have been making the unoriginal yet concerted effort to move beyond categorizing music by genre.
 What I am interested in is exploring, celebrating, and making fun of desire, divulging secrets, dredging up the past, looking under the rug.”
 Cécile McLorin Salvant

-Special post-show conversation
+Special pre-show conversation

 Duration:

-Approx. 90 mins (plus post-show event on Thursday 28 May)
+Approx. 90 mins (plus 30 mins pre-show event on Thursday 28 May)

 Jazz-informed artistry of the highest class